 After signing up into your crypto brokerage, you have to link your regular bank account.
 Today, nearly all brokerages offer their funding through debit cards or wire transfers.

-The second option usually is the cheapest one to fund your account, being free on both Gemini and Coinbase.
+The second option is usually the cheapest one to fund your account, being free on Gemini and Coinbase.

 In addition to that, many traders allocate part of their investment to those smaller altcoins.
-Even though they can be riskier than the large-market cryptos, smaller altcoins still offer higher upside potential.
+So even though they can be riskier than the large-market cryptos, smaller altcoins still offer higher upside potential.

 FatPig Signals is a platform developed exclusively to teach you everything about cryptocurrencies, including when to sell and buy cryptos, simplifying your trading strategy so you can save time and earn more.

-Now, if you already have some experience in trading stocks, you may use the same strategy to trade cryptocurrencies - that’s very common and makes the transition into the digital currency world easier.
+Now, suppose you already have some experience in trading stocks.
+In that case, you may use the same strategy to trade cryptocurrencies - that’s very common and makes the transition into the digital currency world easier.

-If you constantly trade your cryptos, then you should store your funds on the exchange so you can easily access them, whenever you want.
-But, if you intend to buy your currency and hold them for a longer term, then you should get yourself a cryptocurrency wallet.
+If you constantly trade your cryptos, you should store your funds on the exchange to easily access them whenever you want.
+But, if you intend to buy your currency and hold them for a longer-term, then you should get yourself a cryptocurrency wallet.

-One hardware wallet many investors choose to trust in is Ledger - they use it to store both cryptos and regular assets on.
-Now, if you are more interested in a software wallet, Android, iOs and Google Chrome offer several options that are completely free!
+One hardware wallet many investors choose to trust in is Ledger - they use it to store both cryptos and regular assets.
+However, if you are more interested in a software wallet, Android, iOs, and Google Chrome offer several completely free options!